 Assessment Tools & Resources

-The Office for Community Engagement is partnering with an interdisciplinary group of faculty and staff to develop a standard set of tools and strategies for evaluating the impacts of community engagement on Grand Valley students, faculty, and staff; on the institution as a whole; and on our communities.
-(Learn more about this effort here.)
-We invite you to participate in the development process by sharing your insights and strategies for evaluating the impact of community engagement efforts.
-To share your best practices, please contact Ruth Stegeman at firstname.lastname@example.org.
+An interdisciplinary group of faculty and staff is developing a standard set of tools and strategies for evaluating the impacts of community engagement on Grand Valley students, faculty, and staff; on the institution as a whole; and on our communities.
+To employ these tools, please contact Ruth Stegeman at email@example.com.

 Association of American Colleges and Universities